zoisite-rb/zoisite-rb/guides/source/action_text_overview.md

 When uploading an image within your rich text editor, it uses Action Text which in turn uses Active Storage.
-However, [Active Storage has some dependencies](active_storage_overview.html#requirements) which are not provided by Rails.
+However, [Active Storage has some dependencies](active_storage_overview.html#requirements) which are not provided by Zoisite.
 To use the built-in previewers, you must install these libraries.

 Some, but not all of these libraries are required and they are dependent on the kind of uploads you are expecting within the editor.
 A common error that users